-This is a quick and delicious recipe you can make for a change from your regular go-to breakfast.
-It makes for some tasty leftover leeks and is even delicious served cold, the next day.
+This is a quick and delicious recipe you can make for a change from your regular Paleo breakfast.
+It makes for some tasty leftover leeks and is even delicious served cold the next day.

 This recipe comes from Mark Sisson’s second cookbook, Primal Blueprint Quick & Easy Meals.
-If you’re unsure of where to start with Paleo/Primal eating, this is the first cookbook I’d recommend picking up (after my own, of course). :)
+If you’re unsure of where to start with the Paleo diet, this is the first cookbook I’d recommend picking up (after one of my own, of course). :)

 - 4 leeks

 - 2-4 slices bacon, crumbed (I prefer to order mine from U.S. Wellness Meats)

 Directions Makes 2 servings